filesender/filesender/docs/v3.0/install/index.md

 ### Dependencies

 * Apache (or nginx) and PHP version 8.4 or later.
-* A PostgreSQL or MariaDB database (10.0 or above, 10.2 or later recommended).
+* A PostgreSQL (recent) or MariaDB database (10.0 or above, 10.2 or later recommended).
 * A big filesystem (or cloud backed).
 * [SimpleSamlPhp](https://simplesamlphp.org/download/) 2.4 or newer.